 The Ideum touch service is configurable to provide data via the TUIO 1.1 protocol and UNIX domain sockets.
 It supports over 60 touch points and has very low CPU usage.

-Currently providing support for Ubuntu, Ideum will be adding more distributions, such as Arch Linux, Linux Mint, Debian and openSUSE soon.
+Currently providing support for Ubuntu, Ideum may be adding more distributions, such as Arch Linux, Linux Mint, Debian, and openSUSE soon.
 Stay tuned!

 Check out our youtube video showing the application on Unbutu: